 The HRegionServer manages the data in its StoreFiles as directed by the HMaster.
 Generally, one HRegionServer runs per node in the cluster.
 Running multiple HRegionServers on the same system can be useful for testing in pseudo-distributed mode.
 The local-regionservers.sh command allows you to run multiple RegionServers.
 It works in a similar way to the localmaster-backup.sh command, in that each parameter you provide represents the port offset for an instance.
 Each RegionServer requires two ports, and the default ports are 16020 and 16030.
 Since HBase version 1.1.0, HMaster doesn't use region server ports, this leaves 10 ports (16020 to 16029 and 16030 to 16039) to be used for RegionServers.
-For supporting additional environment variables HBASE RS BASE PORT RegionServers, set and HBASE_RS_INFO_BASE_PORT to appropriate values before running script localregionservers.sh. e.g. With values 16200 and 16300 for base ports, 99 additional RegionServers can be supported, on a server.
+For supporting additional variables RegionServers, set environment HBASE_RS_BASE_PORT and HBASE RS INFO BASE PORT to appropriate values before running script localregionservers.sh. e.g. With values 16200 and 16300 for base ports, 99 additional RegionServers can be supported, on a server.
 The following command starts four additional RegionServers, running on sequential ports starting at 16022/16032 (base ports 16020/16030 plus 2).